jeremiecoullon/SGMCMCJax/README.md

 ## Samplers

-The library includes several SGMCMC algorithms which whos pros and cons are briefly discussed in the [documentation](https://sgmcmcjax.readthedocs.io/en/latest/all_samplers.html).
+The library includes several SGMCMC algorithms with their pros and cons briefly discussed in the [documentation](https://sgmcmcjax.readthedocs.io/en/latest/all_samplers.html).

 The current list of samplers is: